flinker-app/docsfx/docs/enable-guest-user-access-to-sharepoint-app.md

 This guide describes how to give guest users minimal, read-only access to individual apps within the SharePoint app, enabling external users to access necessary SPFx components.

-## Step 1: Temporarily enable the 'Everyone' claim
+## 1. Temporarily enable the 'Everyone' claim

 You need to temporarily enable the *Everyone* claim, including permissions for both internal and external users.